Working with us during COVID-19

-Face-to-face visits may be possible for essential monitoring purposes only.
-Please discuss this with your Reasearch Team or email us, if you would like more details.
-Visits must be agreed prior to taking place.
+Face-to-face visits will be arranged for monitoring purposes.
+Please discuss this with the Research Team or email us, if you would like more details.
+Visits must be agreed in advance.

 Before arranging a visit, our staff will complete risk assessments of the facilities to be visited to ensure the safety of visitors, staff and patients.

 Visiting Nottingham University Hospitals NHS Trust